di-mitris/di-mitris.github.io/index.md

 #### Vesuvius Challenge

-The _Vesuvius Challenge_ is a machine learning and computer vision competition that aims to extract passages of never-before-seen text from inside an unopened (and unopenable) **carbonized scroll**.
+The [Vesuvius Challenge](https://scrollprize.org/) is a machine learning and computer vision competition that aims to extract passages of never-before-seen text from inside an unopened (and unopenable) **carbonized scroll**.
 The goal is to use computer vision and image segmentation techniques to extract faded ink from X-rays and other medical scans of papyri that were carbonized during the eruption of Mount Vesuvius.

 #### Language Learning App
-Target-language to English app.
-Starting with French/Spanish.
+An app focused on grammar and vocabulary practice based on multiple choice questions (cloze).
+Starting with French and Spanish with translations provided in English.
+Currently working on a Flask implementation, which will then be ported into Flutter.
+Rough development draft follows.

 * Web Scraping for Sentences:
 Consider using resources like news articles, blogs, or language learning websites (https://context.reverso.net/translation/).
 Use Python libraries such as BeautifulSoup or Scrapy to scrape sentences from these sources.
 Extract text data from HTML elements and store the sentences in a structured format like a list or a database.
 * Extraction of Words for Blanks:
-Once you have a collection of sentences, tokenize each sentence into words or subwords.
+Tokenize each sentence into words.
 Determine a strategy for selecting words to be replaced with blanks.
-For example, you could choose nouns, verbs, or words of a certain length.
+Nouns, **verbs**, or words of a certain length.
 Implement a function to replace selected words with blank placeholders (e.g., underscores or empty strings).
 Ensure that the context of the sentence remains intact after word replacement.
 * Generation of Alternative (False) Answers:
 After identifying the words to be replaced with blanks, generate alternative answers for the multiple-choice questions.
-Use techniques such as synonym replacement, word scrambling, or context-based word selection to generate plausible false answers.
+Synonym replacement, word scrambling, or context-based word selection to generate plausible false answers.
-Ensure that false answers are grammatically correct and contextually relevant to the sentence.
 Store the correct answer and false answers for each question in a structured format like a dictionary or a database.
 * Implementation of Sliding Difficulty Feature:
 Define criteria for adjusting the difficulty level of the multiple-choice questions.
-This could include factors like word frequency, sentence complexity, or linguistic features.
+This could include factors like word frequency, sentence complexity, or word length.
-Implement a mechanism to dynamically adjust the difficulty level based on user performance or preferences.
 Modify the word selection and false answer generation algorithms to reflect changes in difficulty level.
-For example, increase the complexity of sentences or choose less common words for blanks at higher difficulty levels.
 * User Interface Development:
 Create a user-friendly interface for the language learning app using Python libraries such as Tkinter before eventual deployment as a Flutter app (most likely).
 Design screens for displaying sentences with blanks and multiple-choice questions.
 Include features for user interaction, such as selecting answers and progressing through questions.